nymtech/docs/content/build-peapps/native-client.md

 Client configuration completed.
 ```

-Have a look at the generated files if you'd like - they contain the client name, public/private keypairs, etc.
+Have a look at the generated files if you'd like - they contain the client name, public/private keypairs, etc. The name `alice` is just a local identifier so that you can name your clients; it is never transmitted over the network.

 You can run the client for user `alice` by doing this: